Quarantine-cranky lately?

 To Be Cranky is to Be Human

 To get overwhelmed is to be human.
 To feel cranky is to be human.
-Well, the cranky in me wants to connect with the cranky in you!
-It wants to say, “I see you, and I know you are feeling bad and I want you to feel better.”
+My cranky wants to connect with your cranky.
+“I see you, and I know you are feeling bad and I want you to feel better.”
 Let’s celebrate the cranky and not get entirely stuck in it, but rather, use it to intentionally connect with each other and create more of what really matters.